Lucky Mike Project

 Led by a skilled team with decades of experience in exploration, and operations, including recent porphyry discoveries.
 Our upcoming Phase One exploration program is currently in the final stages of development.

-District-Scale Potential in a World-Class Mining Friendly Region
+District-Scale Potential in a Mining Friendly Region

 The Nicola Mining District is home to multiple active mines, excellent local infrastructure and a skilled local workforce.
 Provincial highways and backroads allow year-round access to the property.
 Proximity to power, water, and just 20 km north of Merritt.